soundscape-community/.github/profile/README.md

-# Openscape Community
+# Soundscape Community

-The Openscape Community seeks to continue the work on Soundscape, the open sourced navigation and way finding app from Microsoft Research.
+Soundscape Community (briefly known as Openscape) seeks to continue the work on Soundscape, the open sourced navigation and way finding app from Microsoft Research.

 ## Contributing